 At least once a week I'm sent files that were *gasp* downloaded off the internet, or a tiny, pixelated logo — which, inevitably, looks terrible in print or even on the web.
 This can result in higher printer fees and more time recreating or digging up the right files.
 Graphic file formats don't have to be a mystery once you learn the basics, and your printer (and designer) will thank you for it!

 First, we need to differentiate between vector and bitmap graphics.

 Vector graphics, like those created in Adobe Illustrator, are made of shapes created by mathematical equations, and can be enlarged to pretty much any size with no loss of quality.

-TIFFs should only be used at 100% of size or smaller, and a PDF or EPS file is usually ideal for any printing situation.
-Keep in mind though, if you just re-save a JPEG or other web file as a EPS or other print file, it won't make that artwork go up in quality!
-If the data isn't there, it's just not there.
+Keep in mind, if you just re-save a JPEG or other web file as a EPS or other print file, it won't make that artwork go up in quality!
+If the graphic data isn't there, it's just not there.

 Make sure you have each of these graphic file formats on hand, of your logo and any other critical brand materials—it'll save time and money!